tc39/proposal-ecmascript-sharedmem/TUTORIAL.md

 ### Blocking on the browser's main thread

-There is nothing inherently problematic about futexWaiting in the browser's main thread - a futexWait has the same meaning as a loop that waits for a wakeup flag to be set.
+There is nothing inherently problematic about waiting in the browser's main thread - a `wait` has the same meaning as a loop that waits for a wakeup flag to be set.
 However, unless there's a guarantee that the wait will be brief it's often better to avoid such a wait, and instead have a "master worker" that acts on the main thread's behalf and communicates with the main thread using message passing.
 The "master worker" can wait indefinitely without impacting the responsiveness of the browser.

 A variation on that pattern is a control structure that doesn't need a master worker but where the workers coordinate among themselves about sending a message to the master when some condition is met.
 The "asymmetric barrier" in the demo section is such a control structure.

-The specification allows the browser to deny `futexWait` on the main thread, and it is expected that most browsers will eventually do so.
-A denied `futexWait` throws an exception.
+The specification allows the browser to deny `wait` on the main thread, and it is expected that most browsers will eventually do so.
+A denied `wait` throws an exception.

 ### Don't mix atomic and non-atomic accesses